Water & Wastewater Services

 Is the landlord or tenant responsible for paying the water/wastewater bill?

 The property owner is responsible for the payment of all water/wastewater bills and can be mailed C/O “tenant name” on your request.
 A duplicate bill can be mailed to the property owner for a nominal monthly charge.
-Water/wastewater arrears may be added to the owner’s property taxes as per By-Law No. 240-96, Part VII, Subsection 7.3 and Subsection 398(2) of the Municipal Act, 2001.
+Water/wastewater arrears may be added to the owner’s property taxes as per By-Law No. 67-2016, section 17 and Subsection 398(2) of the Municipal Act, 2001.

-How many liters are there in a cubic meter?
+How many litres are there in a cubic meter?

-There are 1,000 liters in a cubic meter.
+There are 1,000 litres in a cubic meter.

 How many gallons are there in a cubic meter?